Annotating Static Verbs

 INTERNAL-STATE is one of those superframes whose second role state is

-expressed by the predicate.
+being asleep) that is already expressed by the predicate.

 Verbs with Zero Arguments